Nick Chubb

-Nicholas Jamaal Chubb (born December 27, 1995) is an American professional football running back for the Houston Texans of the National Football League (NFL).
-He played college football for the Georgia Bulldogs and was selected by the Cleveland Browns in the second round of the 2018 NFL draft.
-Across his seven seasons with the Browns, Chubb was a four-time Pro Bowler and a second-team All-Pro in 2022.
+Nicholas Jamaal Chubb (born December 27, 1995) is an American former professional football running back who played eight seasons in the National Football League (NFL) for the Cleveland Browns and Houston Texans.
+He played college football for the Georgia Bulldogs and was selected by the Browns in the second round of the 2018 NFL draft.
+Across his seven seasons in Cleveland, Chubb was a four-time Pro Bowler and a second-team All-Pro in 2022.
+He spent his final season with the Texans.

 Early life

 Chubb attended Cedartown High School in Cedartown, Georgia, where he was a two-sport star for the Bulldogs' football and track teams.
-In football, he led the state of Georgia in rushing yards with 2,721 with 38 touchdowns as a junior.
+In football, Chubb led the state of Georgia in rushing yards with 2,721 with 38 touchdowns as a junior.
 As a senior, he had 2,690 yards and 41 touchdowns.
-He finished his high school career with 6,983 rushing yards and 102 rushing touchdowns.
+Chubb finished his high school career with 6,983 rushing yards and 102 rushing touchdowns.

-As a standout track & field athlete, Chubb competed from 2011 to 2015 in events ranging from the 100-meters to the shot put.
+As a standout track & field athlete in high school, Chubb competed in events ranging from the 100-meters to the shot put.
 At the 2013 4A Sectionals, he took fifth place in the long jump event with a leap of 6.85 meters (22 ft, 4 in).
-At the 2014 4A Sectionals, he won the shot put event, recording a top-throw of 17.05 meters (55 ft, 8in), and earned second-place finishes in both the 100-meter dash, with a time of 10.69 seconds (setting a school record) and the 200-meter dash, with a time of 21.83 seconds.
+At the 2014 4A Sectionals, Chubb won the shot put event, recording a top-throw of 17.05 meters (55 ft, 8in), and earned second-place finishes in both the 100-meter dash, with a time of 10.69 seconds (setting a school record) and the 200-meter dash, with a time of 21.83 seconds.
 He captured the state title in the shot put at the 2014 Class AAAA with a throw of 16.77 meters (55 ft).

 Chubb was ranked by both Rivals.com and Scout.com as a four-star recruit.
 In June 2013, he committed to the University of Georgia to play college football under head coach Mark Richt.